Create your first Azure Service Fabric application

 Run the install script provided in the template to copy the application package to the cluster's image store, register the application type, and create an instance of the application.

 Deploying the built application is the same as any other Service Fabric application.
-See the documentation on managing a Service Fabric application with the Azure CLI for detailed instructions.
+See the documentation on managing a Service Fabric application with the Service Fabric CLI for detailed instructions.

 Parameters to these commands can be found in the generated manifests inside the application package.